javiplx/ansible-library/README.md

 Default behaviour is to run as a foreground process, but it can fork itself and run as daemon process.

+### Maintenance

+Besides the galaxy specific endpoints (`/api/v1/`), there is an additional operation for library maintenance.
+Making a PUT to `/api/reload`, the cache will be cleaned and the local roles reloaded from disk.
+This operation acts as a warm restart, and is mainly intended to make visible new role versions copied under the local roles directory.

 ### Configuration